 The Graduate Seminar is a double-aimed activity.
 On the one hand, speakers have the opportunity to think how to communicate their researches to a public of mathematically well-educated but not specialist people, by preserving both understandability and the flavour of a research report.
 On the other hand, people in the audience enjoy a rare opportunity to get an accessible-but-precise idea of what's going on in areas of mathematics that they might not know very well.

-All speakers are required to prepare a short report on the the topic of their talk.
-At the end of each academic year, all reports are collected in a booklet.
-For a list of past years' seminars and to download past years' booklets see the "Past activities" menu item, or click here.
+All speakers are required to prepare a short report on the the topic of their talk, which are collected in a booklet at the end of the year.

 List of 2017-2018 Seminars